 -Do all of this updating, construction and improvement without imposing debt on church members.

-Sports programs including community pickleball and youth basketball will continue.
+Sports programs, including community pickleball and youth basketball, will continue.

-Questions?
-There are many decisions that lie ahead of us including final design plans.
 But your fellow church members who are serving on the Building Oversight Committee and the subcommittees that it will appoint throughout the process will be open to your questions.

-We have a goal of OVERcommunicating this renovation process.
+Al Tompkins is the editor and author of this website.
 We will document the progress with images, videos and design plans as they evolve.

 As a frame of reference, this is a copy of the resolution that passed with more than 80% of the church membership vote on October 30th, 2022.